The Major Challenge

 Currently, however, there are no reliable early diagnostic markers available for the detection of neurodegenerative diseases (e.g. Alzheimer’s and Parkinson’s Disease) and psychoses (e.g. schizophrenia and mood disorders) which means we cannot diagnose these diseases before the onset of mental decline.
 In the case of Parkinson’s Disease, for example, you may have the disease for up to 10 years before the first symptoms emerge.

 The biomarkers we seek could be specific cells, proteins or protein fragments, small molecules, genes, gene products, hormones, or subtle changes in the appearance of the brain under MRI or PET scanning.
-Once validated, biomarkers will enhance opportunities for:
+Once validated and put into practice, biomarkers will enable early diagnosis and treatment, enhancing opportunities for:

 - determining the likelihood that a person may develop a mental illness or disorder